-We are directly, or indirectly through our clients, subject to extensive regulation by both the federal government and the states in which we conduct our business, including the federal Medicare and Medicaid anti-kickback laws; other Medicare laws, regulations, rules, manual provisions, and policies that prescribe the requirements for coverage and payment for services performed by us and our DIS customers; the federal False Claims statutes; the federal Health Insurance Portability and Accountability Act of 1996, or HIPAA;

-the Stark Law; the federal Food, Drug and Cosmetic Act; federal and state radioactive materials laws; state food and drug and pharmacy laws and regulations; state laws that prohibit the practice of medicine by non-physicians and fee-splitting arrangements between physicians and non-physicians; state scope-of-practice laws; and federal rules prohibiting the mark-up of diagnostic tests to Medicare under certain circumstances.
+We are directly, or indirectly through our clients, subject to extensive regulation by both the federal government and the states in which we conduct our business, including the federal Medicare and Medicaid anti-kickback laws; other Medicare laws, regulations, rules, manual provisions, and policies that prescribe the requirements for coverage and payment for services performed by us and our DIS customers; the federal False Claims statutes; the federal Health Insurance Portability and Accountability Act of 1996, or HIPAA; the Stark Law; the federal Food, Drug and Cosmetic Act; federal and state radioactive materials laws; state food and drug and pharmacy laws and regulations; state laws that prohibit the practice of medicine by non-physicians and fee-splitting arrangements between physicians and non-physicians; state scope-of-practice laws; and federal rules prohibiting the mark-up of diagnostic tests to Medicare under certain circumstances.

 Nuclear medicine is a "designated health service" under the federal anti-self-referral laws known as the Stark Law that states that a physician may not refer to an entity with which the physician or an immediate family member has a financial relationship, unless an exception applies.
 DIS' physician customers may be able to meet the "in-office ancillary services" exception to the Stark Law if they meet certain conditions.
-In July 2007, the Centers for Medicare and Medicaid Services (CMS) proposed to modify the Stark regulations in a manner that may restrict physicians in some business arrangements from utilizing the in-office ancillary services exception to Stark.
-CMS could at any time propose or implement other Stark modifications to limit use of the in-office ancillary services exception.
+From time to time, the Centers for Medicare and Medicaid Services (CMS) has proposed to modify the Stark regulations in a manner that may restrict physicians in some business arrangements from utilizing the in-office ancillary services exception to Stark.
+Although CMS has not yet finalized those proposals, CMS could at any time propose or implement Stark modifications to limit use of the in-office ancillary services exception.
 If DIS' customers are unable or unwilling to comply with the Stark Law, utilization rates of our services and products will decline and our business will be harmed.
+Additionally, CMS continues to make changes to the federal rules prohibiting the mark-up of diagnostic tests to Medicare.
+Specifically, effective January 1, 2008, physicians may not mark-up the technical component when a billing physician or supplier purchases a test from an outside supplier, even if the test is done in the "office space" of the billing physician or supplier.
+In June 2008, CMS proposed a clarification that the technical component of a diagnostic test is not purchased from an outside supplier if the technical component is supervised by a physician located in the office of the billing physician or other supplier and the test is performed in the medical office space where the practice provides substantially the full range of patient care services that the practice provides generally.
+If CMS adopts this clarification in its final rule, our leasing arrangements with our physician customers would not be considered a purchased test subject to the anti-markup rule.
+However, there remains a great deal